mattermost/docs/source/developer/mobile-developer-setup.rst

 .. image:: ../../source/images/mobile/farebase_server_key.png

-- Open the **mattermost-push-proxy.json** file under the ``mattermost-push-proxy/config`` directory and paste the value in the "AndroidApiKey"
+- Open the **mattermost-push-proxy.json** file in the ``mattermost-push-proxy/config`` directory and paste the value for the "AndroidApiKey" setting

 .. image:: ../../source/images/mobile/proxy-config.png

-- Finally restart your Mattermost Push Proxy server and your app should start receiving push notifications.
+- Finally, restart your Mattermost Push Proxy server, and your app should start receiving push notifications.

 Troubleshooting
 ------------------